Patient Educational Video on Gum Disease Treatments

 Periodontal is defined as around a tooth, and periodontics is a branch of dentistry focusing on the tissues and structures that surround teeth, including the gums and bone.
 Periodontal disease, also called gum disease, is a serious inflammatory disorder that can lead to tooth loss if not treated.
 It begins with an infection called gingivitis, and it can quickly progress to a more advanced stage known as periodontitis.

-Anyone can develop periodontal disease; it is actually much more common than you might expect.
+Anyone can develop periodontal disease; it is much more common than you might expect.
 According to the Canadian Dental Association, approximately 70 percent of all Canadians will develop it at some point in their lives.
-A number of factors can increase your chances of developing periodontal disease.
+Several factors can increase your chances of developing periodontal disease.
 These include:

 - Age – Gum disease is most common after the age of 65